 Easter is upon us!
 And with Easter, comes that huge family meal that everyone loves.
 But what happens when you are left with tons of leftovers?
 You don’t want all the wonderful food to go to waste, but there’s SO much of it – what do you do?
 I’m not a huge fan of leftovers myself, so I like to re-make my leftovers into something new and different.
 So, before you eat ham sandwiches for the next week, try some of these ideas to give your leftovers some lovin’.
 This is Leftover Lovin’: Easter Edition!

-Leftover Lovin’: Easter Edition – So Much Ham
+Leftover Lovin’: Easter Edition – Ham

 Ham Quiche from Chelsey’s Messy Apron is delicious.
 Cheese?
 Eggs?
 Ham?
 Flaky buttery crust?
 Get in the oven, pronto!

 I like to have these ham biscuits for breakfast and snacks.
 This is very similar to the recipe my Grandma uses for biscuits and they are a staple at all holiday events in our family.
-It’s kind of like a biscuit meets a yeast roll and its so, so delicous!
+It’s kind of like a biscuit meets a yeast roll and its so, so delicious!

 This ham strata from Lil Luna (it’s just a fancy baked omelet with bread!) is amazing.
 Plus, it calls for bread, so if you have leftover bread too, it’s perfect!!
 Stale bread is even better!